February 16, 2023

 With a glut of natural attractions on its doorstep, Lorne is a hotspot for outdoors enthusiasts.
-And where this locality really excels is waterfalls; venture off the beaten track and into the verdant hinterland and you’ll unearth a number of beautiful cascades.
+And where this locality really excels is the waterfalls; venture off the beaten track and into the verdant hinterland and you’ll unearth a number of beautiful cascades.

 To reach Phantom Falls, with its rocky, sun-dappled plunge pool, you’ll need to drive 10 minutes out of Lorne, cross a river, skirt around the edge of a private orchard, and clear some steep sections that pass through bushland before arriving at the top of the falls.
 It’s a 90-minute walk (return) and the waterfall is at its most impressive after rain.
 Another of the region’s frontrunners, fit for the adventurous and in-shape hiker only, is Cora Lynn Cascades.
 Shrouded by tree ferns and mossy rocks, this series of waterfalls is reachable only by a two-hour walk (return) through a hilly rainforest full of towering gum trees, ensuring you’ll rub shoulders with few other souls.